What is a Family?

 Roles and Relationships in Marriage.
 Marriage is one of the major role transitions to adulthood.
 Marriage means the acquisition of a whole new set of duties, responsibilities, and rights.
 Every marriage contains gender roles.
 Although gender roles are changing in the United States, surveys still indicate that the social norm is that the husband be the breadwinner and the wife engage in child rearing activities and household chores.
 Sexual roles within marriage is a new area of study.
 Recent research indicates a few trends: 1) the frequency of intercourse declines steadily with the length of the marriage,- regardless of the couple’s age, education, or situation, and 2) women have reached parity with men in their probability of having an affair.
 Parental roles have also undergone change.
 For example, because of the entry of women into the workplace, fathers have had to increase their role in child care.
 Yet, despite some changes, some roles have remained.
 Mothers are still more likely to drop out of the labor force to care for children, and men are more likely to carry the burden of providing for their families.

 Getting Divorced.
 The United States leads the world in the number of people who divorce.
 Just how common is divorce?
 Divorce statistics are hard to interpret.
 The mass media frequently reports that half of all marriages end in divorce.
 This figure is misleading because many marriages last for decades.
 The couples who divorce during a given year, are for the most part, not from the same group that married that year.
 How then could we measure divorce?
 We could compare the total number of married couples and then look at how many of those obtained a divorce in a given year.
 Or we could look at the number of divorces per thousand married women.
-Which ever statistics are used, the divorce rates have increased over the past fifty years.
+Which ever statistics are used, they show that divorce rates increased through the 1980’s but by 2015 had reached a 40 year low.
+The 2015 rate was 16.9 divorces per 1,000 married women age 15 or older, which is down from a peak of almost 23 per 1,000 divorces in 1980.
 Divorce is not equally distributed across all groups.
 Divorce is more likely for couples who marry young (teens or early 20’s).
 Second marriages are more likely to end in divorce than first marriages.
 Divorce rates also differ according to race and class.
 For the most part, divorce rates are higher among low income couples.
 The higher one’s education, the less likely one’s marriage is to end in divorce.
 Finally, those who are married to a spouse who engages in “bad” behavior, such as alcohol and drug abuse, adultery, and crime, have a higher chance of their marriage ending in divorce.

 Causes of Divorce.
 There are a number of factors that contribute to the increase in divorce in the United States.
 Demographics play a role in divorce.
 We are living longer.
 Many marriages that would have ended with the death of a spouse, now end with a divorce.
 Cultural factors also contribute to increased divorce rates.
 Individualism is a cultural trait in the United States.
 A high value is placed on individual satisfaction.
 People often terminate a marriage looking for happiness elsewhere.
 We have become more concerned with personal happiness than with the well-being of our families and children.
 In addition to individualism, there has been a growing acceptance of divorce in American society.
 People no longer believe one should endure an unhappy marriage.
 This can be seen in the expansion of no-fault divorce laws over the past few decades.
+California became the first state to legalize no-fault divorce in 1969 and New York was the last state in 2010.
 Finally, the change in women’s roles over the past half century have changed the views of divorce.
 Women are less financially dependent on the resources of husbands as they were in the past.
 They feel economically and emotionally more confident to leave a marriage that seems hopeless.